Construction Science and Management (CSM)

 Grade Mode: Standard Letter

-Students work in groups, preparing a bid proposal based on a real-life construction project involving contract negotiations, construction documents interpretation, estimating, bidding, scheduling, safety, and quality control plans.
+This course is a culmination of previous work where students work in groups, preparing a bid proposal based on a real-life construction project involving contract negotiations, construction documents interpretation, estimating, bidding, scheduling, safety, and quality control plans.
 Emphasis is on developing leadership, team building, and written and oral communication skills.
 Students will be prepared to sit for the AIC Level 1 Examination after this course.
-Prerequisites: CSM 4313 and CSM 4361 and CSM 4364 and CSM 4369 and TECH 2190 all with grades of "C" or better.
+Prerequisites: (CSM 2190 or TECH 2190) and CSM 4313 and CSM 4361 and CSM 4364 and (CSM 3369 or CSM 3371 or CSM 3373 or CSM 4314) all with a grade of “C” or better.

 Grade Mode: Standard Letter